Anchorsify/Anchorsify.github.io/_pages/u_1point.md

 *Upgrades Into: Bruiser*

 ##### Quick Draw
 You have always been able to pick things up, spin them between your fingers, throw things just right, and otherwise use your hands well.
-You may throw up to DEX/8 weapons with a multi-throw, reduce Seal Speeds and the Speed of ranged taijutsu attacks by 2, and may draw weapons without any sort of action.
+You may throw up to DEX/8 weapons with a multi-throw, reduce Seal Speeds and the Speed of ranged attacks by 2, and may draw weapons without any sort of action.
 You may sheathe weapons as a Speed 0 action.

 *Upgrades Into: Fan of Knives, Single-Handed Seals*